- Family and Parenting

 Preserving something from those early days that can stand up to passing time in good manner was probably the reason that bronzing baby shoes came into existence.

-The picture to the right is one of me as a little tyke.
+The picture below is one of me as a little tyke.

 There were progressively more photos taken of my brother John and then even more taken of Jim because with each passing year my parents had more money to spend on such luxuries as having professional photos taken.